 The good side of rising prices

 In some circumstances, high inflation can actually make money go further.

 For borrowers with a fixed rate of interest for a long period of time (perhaps on a mortgage), inflation moving above the rate of interest effectively eats away at the debt.
 Especially if the borrowers’ wages keep up with inflation.
 Or borrowers who time the market right, might lock into low interest rates by borrowing at fixed rates – possibly being shielded from subsequent inflation rises.

 And the bad

 On the other hand, some of the groups who tend to be losers from high inflation are earners and savers.
 If inflation jumps to 7% when your pay is only rising at 5%, your spending power is declining in what is called “real terms”.

-Over the long term, these small percentage differences can have serious implications for your money in retirement.
+Over the long term, these small percentage differences can have serious implications.
 When planning for retirement, it is key to factor in the impact of years of inflation.

 Think of that earlier basket of shopping.
-What would happen to the price in 20 years’ time if the rate of inflation is still at 2% (a rate considered appropriate for many governments) but your wages do not increase?
-The cost of the goods in the representative basket will be 49% higher in 20 years’ time and 81% higher in 30 years’ time.
-Given that most people work for 30 years or more, the effect of inflation on standards of living can be dramatic.
+What would happen to the price in 20 years if the rate of inflation is still at two percent but your wages don't increase?
+The cost of the goods in the representative basket will be 49% higher in 20 years and 81% higher in 30 years.
+Given that many people work for 30 years or more, the effect of inflation on standards of living can be dramatic.

 Even when inflation is low, you cannot afford to ignore it.
 Economist Chris Dillow says savers need to increase their savings to fight inflation.
 This can be difficult.

 This eZonomics article on beating inflation suggests looking at index-linked investments.
 Such arrangements can be attractive when inflation is high, less so if the inflation rate slows or turns negative.